istio/istio/README.md

   namespace: istio-control-custom
 ```

-The traffic management feature comprises Pilot, AutoInjection and Proxy components.
+The traffic management feature comprises Pilot and Proxy components.
 Each of these components has K8s
 settings, and these can be overridden from the defaults using official K8s APIs (rather than Istio defined schemas):

 ```yaml